alyd/alyd.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Hierarchical Reinforcement Learning
+  - Hierarchical reinforcement learning and skill discovery
-  - Continual Learning
+  - Continual and lifelong Learning
-  - Meta Learning
+  - Meta learning
+  - Exploration and intrinsic motivation

 # Education to show in About widget
 education: